 The aging resources page provides links to sites having information on traditional theories, adaptive theories, relevant discoveries and other subjects mentioned in the book.

 Darwin's theory, published in 1859, explained many things about our natural world.
-Although there is essentially universal scientific agreement that evolution did occur there is growing scientific disagreement regarding details of evolution mechanisms and processes.
+Although there is essentially universal scientific agreement about most aspects of evolution there is growing scientific disagreement regarding details of evolution mechanisms and processes.
 This disagreement results from observation of organism characteristics that appear to conflict with traditional "survival of the fittest" evolutionary concepts and discovery of apparent logical issues with those concepts.
 Genetics discoveries are central to changing the way we look at evolutionary mechanics.
 These issues only affect a small minority of observations and are typically not mentioned in introductory biology training.
 However, they are crucial to theories of biological aging.

 Evolution Update provides a current overview of the evolution situation including discussions current scientific issues with evolution process theory, and more.